Which car is safest?

-"Consider the amount of CO2 a car produces, as this directly affects the amount of annual Vehicle Excise Duty you will pay, " explains Leon Poultney.
-"Any vehicle registered on or after 1st March 2001 that produces less than 100g/km of CO2 is free,"
+'Consider the amount of CO2 a car produces, as this directly affects the amount of annual Vehicle Excise Duty (VED) you will pay,' says Leon Poultney.

 Fuel for thought

-Selecting the correct fuel type not only helps you keep running costs down but also reduces the wear on mechanical components so that they last the life of the car.
+Choosing the right fuel type not only helps you keep running costs down, but also reduces the wear on mechanical components so they last the life of the car.

-Families with regular short journeys to schools, sports clubs and supermarkets should really consider petrol, hybrid or electric cars, as these are likely to prove better value for money in the long run.
+Families with regular short journeys to schools, sports clubs and supermarkets should consider petrol, hybrid or electric cars, as these are likely to be better value for money in the long run.

-A good family car should be safe, practical, spacious and reliable enough to last the tough years it faces.
-Above all else, ensure it is not only affordable to buy in the first place but economical and cheap to run on a daily basis.
+In conclusion; good family car should be safe, practical, spacious and reliable.
+Above all else, ensure it's not only affordable to buy, but economical and cheap to run on a daily basis.
 For this, you should check its insurance group, CO2 emissions figures and fuel economy.